How Salman F Rahman makes billions with free bank money

 National Bank

-Bloom Success International Limited, a company associated with Salman F Rahman, has loans amounting to Tk836 crore from National Bank.
-Moreover, Salman's Beximco Group owes Tk823 crore, and Beximco LPG Unit 1-2 has Tk1,293 crore in loans from National Bank.
+Bloom Success International Limited, a company associated with Salman, has loans amounting to Tk836 crore from National Bank.
+Moreover, Salman's Beximco Group owes Tk823 crore, and Beximco LPG Unit 1-2 has Tk1,293 crore in loans from the bank.

 Agrani Bank

-Beximco Ltd holds loans of Tk663 crore, Beximco Pharmaceuticals Ltd owes Tk375 crore, and Beximco Communication Ltd has Tk371 crore in loans from Agrani Bank.
+Beximco Ltd holds loans of Tk663 crore with Agrani Bank while Beximco Pharmaceuticals owes the bank Tk375 crore, and Beximco Communication Tk371 crore.

 AB Bank